xebia-functional/fetch/docs/src/main/tut/docs.md

 # Debugging

 We have introduced the handy `fetch.debug.describe` function for debugging errors, but it can do more than that.
-It can also give you a detailed description of a fetch execution given an environment.
+It can also give you a detailed description of a fetch execution given an execution log.

 Add the following line to your dependencies for including Fetch's debugging facilities: